nleaf/nleaf.github.io/_gartner/slide2.md

 ---
-cite: Director of Technology in the Transportation Industry
+cite: IT Services Director in the Manufacturing Industry
 current: false

 ---
-“Push-button DR capability worked flawlessly when used to migrate VMs from one center to another as part of a scheduled move.
-Up and running in less than 30 minutes!”
+“The Failover Worked Better Than We Could've Hoped, We Feel Confident Now With Our DR”